Nagarvadhu

+A mural from the Ajanta Caves depicting a dancer.

 Nagarvadhu (also Nagaravadhu or Nagar Vadhu; Devanagari: नगरवधू; lit. 'bride of the city') was a tradition followed in some parts of ancient India.

 Women competed to win the title of a nagarvadhu, and there was no taboo against the practice.
 The most beautiful woman, and most talented in various dance forms, was chosen as the Nagarvadhu.

-A nagarvadhu was respected, and she was a royal courtesan; people could watch her dance and sing.
-A Nagarvadhu's price for a single night's dance was very high, and she was only within the reach of the very rich – the emperors, kings, princes and lords.
+A nagarvadhu was a royal courtesan; people could watch her dance and sing.
+A Nagarvadhu's price for a single night's dance was very high, and was only accessible to the wealthy, such as emperors, kings, princes and lords.